isabella232/experience-manager-guides-learn.en/help/tutorials/release-info/latest-release-info.md

 [!DNL Adobe Experience Manager Guides] is an application deployed onto AEM.
 It is a powerful, enterprise-grade component content management solution (CCMS) which enables native DITA support in Adobe Experience Manager, empowering AEM to handle DITA-based content creation and delivery.

-AEM Guides packages are available in two modes - UUID build and Non-UUID builds.
+AEM Guides packages are available in two variants - UUID build and Non-UUID builds.

 ## UUID and Non-UUID builds
 Key differences between the UUID and Non-UUID builds are as follows: